Discover the different ways you will learn throughout the academic year.

 If you have any concerns about your personal data, you can contact our Data Protection Officer.
 Email firstname.lastname@example.org.

 Find out more about exams and other types of assessment.

 Changes to your studies

-If you are thinking about a change to your studies, our Student Life Centre has a wealth of knowledge and information about issues, groups and services both on- and off-campus.
+If you are thinking about a change to your course, the Student Centre has information about issues, groups and services both on and off campus.

 You can also find out about:

 - making changes to your application form, including changing your course or deferring

 - information, advice and guidance on transfers or withdrawals